hqngn/cse15l-lab-reports/labReport1.md

 You're going to need your account username for your course before you can log onto an account on ieng6.
 To find your username, head to https://sdacs.ucsd.edu/~icc/index.php.
 Under account look up, enter your name and PID, and your account username will be displayed.
 Here, you can also set your password, which you should do now.
-For CSE 15L, your account should look something like this:
+For CSE 15L, your account username should look something like this:
 `cs15lwi23***`

 ![Image](accountLookup.png)

 ## Installing VSCode, Git, and working with Bash

-- Video Studio Code can be downloaded here: https://code.visualstudio.com/
+- Visual Studio Code can be downloaded here: https://code.visualstudio.com/
-- Bash can be downloaded here: https://gitforwindows.org/
+- Git can be downloaded here: https://gitforwindows.org/

-Next, we're going to need to install a couple of things if they're not already installed: Visual Studio Code and Bash.
+Next, we're going to need to install a couple of things if they're not already installed: Visual Studio Code and Git.
 Navigate to the links above, press the download button, and run the downloaded file.
 This will run an installation wizard that you can follow to install both to your computer.

 Now we can change the default terminal of Visual Studio Code to Bash: